Rum is a spirit distilled from fermented sugarcane juice or molasses.

 Most Mai Tai recipes use two ounces of rum.
 How you decide to use those two ounces will greatly affect the overall flavor profile of the cocktail.
 Do you use light rums from Puerto Rico, or heavy pot-still rums from Jamaica?
 Maybe you combine the two to make a custom blend.

 - Denizen Merchant’s Reserve was produced in conjunction with Martin Cate, featuring a Jamaican rum aged 8 years and a small component of molasses-based Rhum Grand Arome from Martinique.
 It is intended to replicate the flavor of the Second Adjusted Formula.
 Due to the popularity of Cate’s book and notoriety, Denizen is a very common Mai Tai rum in bars across the world.

 - We’ve found that Appleton Estate Rare Casks 12 Year Old makes a wonderful one-rum Mai Tai.
 Appleton 12 is a superb, relatively affordable, and widely available premium blended aged rum from Jamaica.

-- At Hale Pele in Portland they use 3 parts Coruba Dark and 1 part Wray & Nephew Overproof, both from Jamaica.
+- Hale Pele in Portland uses 3 parts Coruba Dark and 1 part Wray & Nephew Overproof, both from Jamaica.
 The rich dark rum and potent heavy overproof rum combine for a satisfactory experience.

 Ultimate Mai Tai Rum Blend

 This is my current house Mai Tai rum blend.
 I wanted to keep this mostly Jamaican rum, including rums that lean toward the ester-forward “Jamaican funk”, and comes in at a higher than typical ABV as well (52%).
 All of these rums are fairly easy to obtain, and aren’t too expensive.
 This rum blend is heavy and has a large percentage of pot still rum, because we want to taste the rum in a Mai Tai.
 The Demerara component of OFTD adds a richer degree of mouthfeel.
 Do note that this is a blend for rum lovers, so it might be overpowering for cocktail newbies.